Faron Hall

-Faron Hall (May 14, 1964 – August 17, 2014) was a Winnipeg man who had become known as the "Homeless Hero", after rescuing several people from drowning in several separate incidents.
+Faron Hall (May 14, 1964 – August 17, 2014) was a Canadian man who had become known as the "Homeless Hero", after rescuing several people from drowning in several separate incidents.

 Biography

 Hall was born on the Dakota Tipi First Nation reserve near Portage la Prairie, Manitoba on May 14, 1964.
 He was born to Marianne Hall and John Hupa, both of which were farm workers.
-He is documented to have at least two sisters and two brothers.
+He is documented to have had at least two sisters and two brothers.
 Due to his parents' work, he had an unstable childhood and little supervision.
 According to his uncle Neil Hall, he was taken away by the Children's Aid and put into foster care at the age of three.
 When he was around eight, he was returned to the reserve.

 Hall was known for his generosity and kindness.
 He loved sports and swimming, and was friends with everyone.
 When he was younger, he had a crush on a girl and when she said she wanted candy, walked to the nearest store two miles away to purchase some for her.
 He enjoyed making people happy and caring for others.

-Hall grew up in a foster home in Waverley Heights and at eighteen, he entered a high school and employment skills program that was for inner-city youth.
+Hall grew up in a foster home in Waverley Heights and at eighteen, he entered a high school and employment skills program that was for inner-city youths.
 He graduated, working as a teacher's aide at Hugh John Macdonald School while studying education at the University of Manitoba for two years.
-He did other various odd jobs as well.
+He did various odd jobs as well.
 The program was also where he met his first girlfriend, Cheryl James.
 James was impressed by his confidence and speaking abilities, saying "He wasn’t just interested in helping himself, but he also wanted to help the rest of us in the class succeed".
 He would often visit his father in the Sioux Valley reserve near Brandon, Manitoba with James and her two nephews.

 Hall returned to Winnipeg in 1999 or 2000 after working construction jobs in Saskatchewan.
 He became homeless in 2001, spending time in the Saint Boniface area and living in tents along the Red River.
 He occasionally drank socially, but after his mother's murder in 2004 he began to drink more heavily.
 Neil Hall said, "That tore him apart.
 He started not caring because he felt really bad he didn’t reconnect with her sooner".
 His sister, Kristi Hall, was murdered three years later in 2007.
 These events are said to have contributed significantly to the worsening of his mental health and alcoholism.